EPISODE ELEVEN- A JOURNEY OF ALIGNMENT

 What is alignment?
 How do you find your own alignment?
-In this episode, learn more about identifying alignment in your own work and how you can practice coming from that alignment.
+In this episode, learn more about how the Core Resonance process helps you identify alignment in your own work and how you can practice coming from that alignment.

 Marcel has a conversation with Stacey Loop, a Yoga Therapist and Teacher of Viniyoga.
 Stacey talks about alignment in her personal and professional development.
 Stacey shares the story of how she identified “play” as the driving force in her work and how recognizing this opened up a world of new opportunities.
 Learn about how to come from function over form and how this simple approach opens up options for recognizing and working with your own alignment.